 Holdings are expressed as a percentage of total net investments and may vary over time.
-Equity holdings are subject to change, and may not be indicative of actual market position due to the use of call and put options
+Equity holdings are subject to change, and may not be indicative of actual market position due to the use of call and put

 The Top 10 Industries and Top Countries displayed represent a percentage of the net assets and excludes cash equivalents and other assets in excess of liabilities.

 You should consider the investment objectives, risks, charges and expenses of the fund carefully before investing.
 For a free copy of the fund's prospectus, which contains this and other information, visit our website at www.kineticsfunds.com or call 1-800-930-3828.
-You should read the prospectus carefully before you invest.
-As a non-diversified fund, the value of its shares may fluctuate more than shares invested in a broader range of companies.
+You should read the prospectus carefully before

+YOU INVEST.As a non-diversified fund, the value of its shares may fluctuate more than shares invested in a broader range of companies.
 In addition, investing in foreign securities involves more risk than just U.S. investments, including the risk of currency fluctuations, political and economic instability and differences in financial reporting standards.
 There may also be heightened risks investing in non-investment grade debt securities and the use of options.
 There are also risks associated with investing in small and medium sized companies.
 Non-investment grade debt securities, i.e., junk bonds, are subject to greater credit risk, price volatility and risk of loss than investment grade securities.
-Options contain special risks including the rate of change in technology obsolescence and competition that is generally higher than that of other industries, and have experienced extreme price and volume fluctuations.
-Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Fund pursues its investment objective by investing all of its investable assets in a corresponding portfolio series of kinetics Portfolios fluctuations.
-There are also risks and one of its investable assets in a corresponding portfolio series of kinetics Portfolios of securities, its investment companies.
-Non-investment is investing in the option and the value of the value of the rindustries, and have experienced extreme price and volume fluctuations.
-Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Fund pursues its investment objective by investing all of its investable assets in a corresponding portfolio series of kinetics Portfolios.
+Options contain special risks including the imperfect correlation between the value of the value of the underlying asset.
+Furthermore, Internet stocks are subject to a rate of change in technology obsolescence and competition that is generally higher than that of other industries, and have experienced extreme price and yolume fluctuations.
+Unlike other investment companies that directly acquire and manage their own portfolios of securities, the Fund pursues its investment objective by investing all of its investable assets in a corresponding portfolio series of kinetics Portfolios Trust.

 The Fund holds investments that provide exposure to bitcoin.
 The value of bitcoins is determined by the supply of and demand for bitcoins in the global market for the trading of bitcoins, which consists of transactions on electronic bitcoin exchanges ("Bitcoin Exchanges").
 Pricing on Bitcoin Exchanges and other venues can be volatile and can adversely affect the value of the bitcoin.
-Currently, there is relatively small use of bitcoins in the retain and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect a portfolio's direct or indirect investments in bitcoin.
+Currently, there is relatively small use of bitcoins in the retail and commercial marketplace in comparison to the relatively large use of bitcoins by speculators, thus contributing to price volatility that could adversely affect a portfolio's direct or indirect investments in bitcoin.
 Bitcoin transactions are irrevocable, and stolen or incorrectly transferred bitcoins may be irretrievable.
 As a result, any incorrectly executed bitcoin transactions could adversely affect the value of a portfolio's direct or indirect investment in bitcoin.
 Only investors who can appreciate the risks associated with an investment should invest in cryptocurrencies or products that offer cryptocurrency exposure.
 As with all investments, investors should consult with their investment, legal and tax professionals before investing, as you may lose money.